 - When a specific carrier's distant, weak cell signals are overpowered by stronger cell signals from a different carrier's cell tower which is closer.

-- When a carrier has no detectable cell signal, or a very weak signal in a location.
+- When a carrier has no detectable cell signal, or a very, very, very weak signal in any location outside where exterior antenna can be mounted.

 These situations are discussed in more detail below: